 Early Origins of the Bechard family

-The first records of the family was found in the Writs or Parliament of 1300 where Elias le Borcher was listed at that time.
+Other records of the family were found in the Writs or Parliament of 1300 where Elias le Borcher was listed at that time.
+The same rolls but listed later included John le Bocher, temp.
+1500.
 The Yorkshire Poll Tax Rolls of 1379 listed the Bocher spelling as being more popular at that time as Adam Bocher and Richard Bocher were listed in that rolls.

 Early History of the Bechard family